My Story

 I’ve lived with anxiety most of my life.
 The kind that creeps in when things are quiet.
 The kind that makes free time feel like a trap.
 My brain is excellent at filling in blanks with panic and problems.
 And for a long time, I thought I just had to manage it silently.
 Push through.
 Be natural.
 Be grateful.
 Be fine.

 But somewhere along the way, I learned to soften.
 To seek help without shame.
 To take the thing if I need the thing.
 To listen to comedians instead of the news.
-And to practice yoga not to transcend the hard stuff—but to stay present inside it.
+And to practise yoga not to transcend the hard stuff—but to stay present inside it.

-Why I practice, and why I teach.
+Why I practise, and why I teach.

 Yoga didn’t change me overnight.
 It still hasn’t.
 But it gives me a structure.
 It gives my week shape.
 It helps me breathe when the panic arrives uninvited.
 It helps me feel stronger in a body that’s been through some shit.
 And it reminds me, over and over, that I’m allowed to take up space.